-- 4. Existing Built-Up areas have been identified as Stable Neighbourhoods as identified on "Schedules B-1, B-2 and B-3" where appropriate; new residential development within Stable Neighbourhoods is to be accommodated through small scale intensification and minor compatible infill based on local context and conditions. - 5.
-Land use designations within the Villages will generally establish: - a. the development lands within the settlement area; - b. the existing or opportunity for municipal or communal services; - c. consideration of wellhead protection areas and surface water intake protection zone; - d. sub watershed limits and local drainage boundaries and patterns; - e. location of central stormwater management systems and facilities; - f. the existing and appropriate future location of community, institutional, recreation and public service facilities such as schools, libraries, parks and child care centres; - g. the extent of key natural heritage features and functions and hydrologic features including groundwater recharge and discharge areas to be protected and conserved; - h. the transportation network including the local road network, arterial and collector road systems, all-season walkways, bicycle paths, trails and transit; - i. urban design guidelines; and - j. monitoring protocols for surface and groundwater quantity and quality, key natural heritage features and functions as well as stormwater management.
+- c. consideration of wellhead protection areas and surface water intake protection zone; - d. subwatershed limits and local drainage boundaries and patterns; - e. location of central stormwater management systems and facilities; - f. the existing and appropriate future location of community, institutional, recreation and public service facilities such as schools, libraries, parks and childcare centres; - g. the extent of natural heritage features and areas and functions and hydrologic features including groundwater recharge and discharge areas to be protected and conserved; - h. the transportation network including the local road network, arterial and collector road systems, all-season walkways, bicycle paths, trails and transit; - i. urban design guidelines; and - j. monitoring protocols for surface and groundwater quantity and quality, natural heritage features and areas and functions as well as stormwater management.